KlemenGrebovsek/web-port-serial-port-scanner/README.md

 [-s --status]

-Description: Finds for ports that have that status. (any, free, in_use), default value is "in_use";
+Description: Program searches for ports that have this status. (any, free, in_use), default value is "in_use";

 **Sample args**